Privacy-Preserving Epidemiological Modeling on Mobile Graphs

--- In our example, all participants will know their updated infection class at the end of Day 1's simulation round, and they will prepare a 4-tuple of the form $\{\simclassval{S}{}, \simclassval{E}{}, \simclassval{I}{}, \simclassval{R}{} \}$ representing their updated infection class in the SEIR model.
+\iffullversion \emph{Running Example:} All participants will know their updated infection class at the end of Day 1's simulation round, and they will prepare a 4-tuple of the form $\{\simclassval{S}{}, \simclassval{E}{}, \simclassval{I}{}, \simclassval{R}{} \}$ representing their updated infection class in the SEIR model.
 Participants will then engage in a secure aggregation protocol that determines the number of participants assigned to each infection class, which is then delivered to the $\ri$.
-Then, the second simulation round begins, which replicates the procedure but this time using encounters from 13 days ago, i.e, Day~2.
-The $\ri$ holds the aggregated number of participants per day per class after simulating all 14 days, i.e., a simulation of how the disease would spread if all schools had been closed in the previous 14 days (cf. graph in~\fig{fig:overview-framework}).
+Then, the second simulation round begins, replicating the procedure but using encounters from 13 days ago, i.e., Day~2.
+The $\ri$ holds the aggregated number of participants per day per class after simulating all 14 days, i.e., a simulation of how the disease would spread if all schools had been closed in the previous 14 days (cf. graph in~\fig{fig:overview-framework}). \fi \end{tifs_enumerate}

-\emph{Complete Protocol:} \boxref{fig:sim-framework} summarises the phases of the \ourname{} framework in the context of a single simulation setting.
-Note that multiple simulations can be executed in parallel.